kircherlab/hemoMIPs/README.md

 ### Barcode to sample assignment

 A two or three column tab-separated file is required with the sequencing barcode information.
 The sample name will be used throughout the processing and reporting.
-The barcode sequence is assumed to be in the first index read of the Illumina sequencing run (I1 FastQ read file).
+The barcode sequence is assumed to be in the first index read of the Illumina sequencing run (I1 FastQ read file for single index, I1 and I2 for double index).
 The pipeline can also handle double index designs.
 An example for the sample assignment file is provided below:

 Single Index
 ```